iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Tried to set up app and cannot get any further than ready continue screen<br> :date: __2021-03-31 19:01:42__

+> Keeps freezing while out running and miss times when supposed to stop and walk.
+Tried several times uninstalling and reinstalling and tried all the different voice coaches but same problem.<br> :date: __2021-03-31 16:26:44__

+> Too glitchy<br> :date: __2021-03-29 21:30:35__

 > Kept crashing.
 I'm waiting for the voice to tell me to stop running and nothing 😡<br> :date: __2021-03-25 20:59:57__